SoCSTech/socsdocs.git.io/Writerside/topics/In-Person.md

 ![image_3.png](image_3.png)

 The mandatory training that you can book onto will be listed below.
 Find the training that you want to attend and click on the name of it where it’s underlined.
+For other types of non-mandatory training, just choose whatever topic you're looking for.
+The instructions from here are the same no matter what type it is!

 ![image_4.png](image_4.png)